Inspiring and sharing

 Coordinator and keeper of history of Computer Science.
 In this role, I was the driving force behind the freshly revamped history webpage of the School of Computer Science in Manchester, which received excellent feedback and praise from the University Historian & Heritage Manager, amongst others.
 I also contributed to several conferences and exhibitions.
 2012–2016.

 Manchester Jazz Society life member, steering committee and chief technical officer.

 Academic champion in equality, diversity and inclusion, and coordinator of the School of Computer Science of the WiSET network (Women in Science, Engineering and Technology) within the Faculty of Engineering and Physical Sciences of The University of Manchester.
-From April 2012 to September 2016.
+2012-2016.
 My strong commitment to supporting women in science and engineering helped earn the School the Athena SWAN Bronze Award in 2014.

 Inspirational talk "Equal, however, less... don't be afraid to make the difference" to encourage female undergraduates and postgraduates to develop their careers in science, engineering and technology, by invitation from the WiSET network (Women in Science, Engineering and Technology).
 29th April, 2009.
 Faculty of Engineering and Physical Sciences, The University of Manchester.

 Participation in "Do you hear what I hear?
 A communications workshop".
 Manchester Beacon Summit 2010.
 The Contact Theatre, Manchester, UK.
 11th November, 2010.